Prerequisites: Graduate standing is required.

 Description: Writing is the core of how we communicate our scientific findings; fostering good writing skills now will help you throughout your career regardless of if you remain in academia.
 This class is suitable for all graduate students working on a proposal or a manuscript, or who want to focus on improving their academic reading and writing skills.

-Prerequisites: Admission to the Graduate Program in the School of Natural Resources or Permission from Instructor
+Prerequisites: Admission to the Graduate Program in the School of Natural Resources

 Description: Read classic (highly cited, generally 25-75 years old) papers and more recent follow-up (<10 years) papers on topics relevant to many areas of aquatic ecology.
 The goal is to read the basis of the concepts taught in modern Limnology courses and to see how these concepts are currently evolving in the literature.
 Students will be responsible for choosing a topic and classic paper from a list (see below) and finding (with help) a modern follow up to the issue, and then will lead the group discussion on that topic.